Azure/AKS-Landing-Zone-Accelerator/Scenarios/High-Availability-Baseline/README.md

 `File system level`: is typically used to replicate the DB files (e.g., WAL files).
 Most cloud providers offer plugins for their solutions such as [Azure Files](https://kubernetes.io/docs/concepts/storage/volumes/#azurefile).

 `Disk level`: finally, data can be persisted at the block level, which gives the flexibility to define the filesystem to be used as in [Azure Disks](https://kubernetes.io/docs/concepts/storage/volumes/#azuredisk).
 With Kubernetes volumes, persistent volumes, and persistent volume claims, the state of the application can be persisted at the File system or disk level.
-Albeit this is not a common pattern to store state, the more dominant is the first level using the data tier.
+Albeit this is not a common pattern to store state, the more dominant is the first level using the data records level.

 ## Conclusion: